Status: In Prison

 Eskinder was among 24 defendants charged on November 10, 2011, and that month government spokesman Shimeles Kemal said that Eskinder stood accused of receiving weapons and explosives from neighboring Eritrea in order to carry out terrorist attacks in Ethiopia.

-Eskinder had previously been detained at least six times under Prime Minister Meles Zenawi’s government over the past two decades.
+Eskinder had previously been detained at least six times over the past two decades under former Prime Minister Meles Zenawi.
 In February 2011, he was briefly detained for “attempts to incite Egyptian and Tunisian-like protests in Ethiopia.”
 In 2005, Eskinder and his wife Serkalem Fasil were jailed along with 12 other journalists for treason for reporting on the government’s violent crackdown following disputed parliamentary elections—a crackdown that included firing on protesters and mass closures of media outlets.
-Fasil gave birth to the couple’s son in prison in 2006.
-The couple was acquitted and released in 2007, but both were denied a license.
-Their newspapers were shut down and not allowed to reopen.
+Serkalem gave birth to the couple’s son in prison in 2006.
+The couple was acquitted and released in 2007, but both were denied licenses to launch new newspapers.
+Their existing newspapers were shut down and not allowed to reopen.

-Ethiopia’s 2009 anti-terrorism law, which criminalizes any reporting deemed to “encourage” or “provide moral support” to groups and causes which the government considers to be “terrorist,” has been widely criticized both for its vague terms and for its application.
-As Eskinder Nega himself was insisting at the time he was arrested last year, the law has been used to imprison a number of leading journalists.
+Ethiopia’s 2009 anti-terrorism law, which criminalizes any reporting deemed to “encourage” or “provide moral support” to groups and causes the government considers to be “terrorist,” has been widely criticized both for its vague terms and for its application, and has been used to imprison a number of leading journalists.

 Writing by Eskinder Nega